Reviewing Southern Missouri Bancorp (SMBC) & Its Peers

 |2.20

-Southern Missouri Bancorp currently has a consensus target price of $29.00, indicating a potential downside of 35.63%.
-As a group, “Savings institutions, except federal” companies have a potential upside of 1.71%.
-Given Southern Missouri Bancorp’s competitors higher probable upside, analysts plainly believe Southern Missouri Bancorp has less favorable growth aspects than its competitors.
+Southern Missouri Bancorp presently has a consensus target price of $29.00, indicating a potential downside of 36.22%.
+As a group, “Savings institutions, except federal” companies have a potential upside of 1.76%.
+Given Southern Missouri Bancorp’s rivals higher probable upside, analysts plainly believe Southern Missouri Bancorp has less favorable growth aspects than its rivals.

 Summary

-Southern Missouri Bancorp beats its competitors on 10 of the 15 factors compared.
+Southern Missouri Bancorp beats its rivals on 10 of the 15 factors compared.

 About Southern Missouri Bancorp